 Postscript II: The use of Sumer in the modern media

-If someone is unfamiliar with medieval music, they’re still likely to know one or two medieval pieces due to their modern use, and those two are likely to be In dulci jubilo, a hit single for Mike Oldfield in 1975–76, and the subject of the current article, Sumer is icumen in, used in the 1972 Olympics, a popular film in 1973, and in somewhat disguised form in children’s television in 1974.
+If someone is unfamiliar with medieval music, they’re still likely to know one or two medieval pieces due to their modern use, and those two are likely to be In dulci jubilo, a hit single for Mike Oldfield in 1975–76, and the subject of the current article, Sumer is icumen in, used in the 1972 Olympics, in a popular film in 1973, and in somewhat disguised form in children’s television in 1974.

 Below we see and hear Sumer performed at the Olympic Stadium in Munich for the opening ceremony of the 1972 Summer Olympic Games, with pom-poms, garlands and mass formation dancing.